yuhinas/DimorphAI/README.md

 - Script `02-moth_thermal_masking.ipynb`
 - Script `03-plot.R` can plot with CSV file, include `thermal_plot_me_with_metadata_cold_FW.csv`, `thermal_plot_me_with_metadata_cold_HW.csv`, `thermal_plot_me_with_metadata_cold_LW.csv` and `thermal_plot_me_with_metadata_cold_RW.csv` for visualization.
 ## ./main_vsc.py
 This script can train the VSC model.
+The metadata of training images is deposited in `./model/sp_all.csv`.
 The example of training images are deposited in `./model/dataset256_demo/`.
-The trained model deposit in `./model/model_local_epoch_10000_iter_0.pth`
+The trained model is deposited in `./model/model_local_epoch_10000_iter_0.pth`
 ## ./prepare_data.py
 This script can calculate the distance between sexes, the median elevation and the elevational range size of each species.
 It also merges the data of 512-D extracted features to do subsequent analysis.
 The series of data are deposited in `./data/prepare-data/`.
 ## ./any_code_trend.py